THE PERFECT CUP

 Pound for pound, tea and coffee are poles apart.
 A standard cup of quality loose tea uses 3-6 grams of leaves, depending on preferred strength.
-One preparation of Tillerman tea can be brewed three or more times depending on steeping method.
-By contrast, a standard of coffee requires 30 grams and the beans can only be brewed once.
-One ounce (28 grams) of tea will make as many as 20 cups while one ounce of java will (barely) brew just 1 cup.
+One preparation of Tillerman tea generally can be brewed three or more times if you are using a Yixing pot or a gaiwan.
+By contrast, a standard cup of coffee requires 30 grams and the beans can only be brewed once.
+One ounce (28 grams) of tea will make as many as 9 – 20 cups while one ounce of coffee will (barely) brew just 1 cup.

 Keep It Cool

 Store tea in a cool environment, but avoid the refrigerator as teas readily absorb other odors.
 Tillerman oolongs enjoy a shelf life of 12 – 18 months.
 Generally, the less oxidized the tea, the more perishable it is.
 Oolong teas, which vary in oxidation, vary in shelf life.